Pyeonghwa Motors: History

-In 2002, around $55 million to build the factory, with the first production line in Nampo was completed and the first Hwiparam was produced The Premio and Pronto introduced in 2004.
+In 2002, around $55 million was set aside to build the factory, with which the first production line in Nampo was completed and the first Hwiparam was produced.
+The Premio and Pronto were later introduced in 2004.

-In 2009, PM earned about $700,000 from the sale of 650 cars, $500,000 remitted to South Korea Park Sang-Kwon, Pyeonghwa Motors president, started talks to end investment in 2012.
+In 2009, PM earned about $700,000 from the sale of 650 cars, with $500,000 remitted to South Korea.
+Park Sang-Kwon, Pyeonghwa Motors president, started talks to end investment in 2012.

 The Unification Church officially transferred all investment to Pyongyang in 2013.

+Production

+Pyeonghwa holds the exclusive rights to car production, as well as the purchase and sale of used cars in North Korea.
+However, most North Koreans are unable to afford a car.
+Due to the very small market for cars in the country, Pyeonghwa's output is reportedly quite low; in 2003, only 314 cars were produced, despite the factory's capacity to produce up to 10,000 cars per year.